Kidnapping of Heinrich Kreipe: Background

 British officers had considered the idea of capturing a senior German officer as early as November 1942, when a SOE agent on Crete, Xan Fielding, proposed seizing the island's chief military governor at the time, Alexander Andrae.
 When Andrae was posted away, his successor Bruno Bräuer was targeted for capture.
 None of these plans were carried out.
-Carta's successful escape to Egypt rekindled the idea of abducting the chief military commander of Crete.
+Carta's successful dispatch to Egypt rekindled the idea of abducting the chief military commander of Crete.
 In 1943, Captain William Stanley Moss, a recent SOE recruit and Major Patrick Leigh Fermor, an officer of SOE Cairo's Cretan Desk; hatched a plan for the abduction of General Friedrich-Wilhelm Müller, then commander of the 22nd Air Landing Division.
 Müller had gained a reputation for brutality and was despised by the Cretan people, being responsible for mass executions, torture, the razing of villages and conscripting civilians into labour units.
 The SOE planned to kidnap him while keeping the use of violence at a minimum and transport him to Egypt, thus giving a morale boost to the Cretans.
 Leigh Fermor submitted the plan to the commander of the SOE in the Middle East Brigadier Karl Vere Barker-Benfield.
 The plan received widespread support in SOE's Cairo branch, with Special Operations Committee senior executive Bickham Sweet-Escott being the only one to oppose it.
 Sweet-Escott argued that the benefit of raising the morale of the Cretan resistance was significantly outweighed by the high risk of German reprisals.
 Nevertheless, in September 1943, Barker-Benfield approved the plan and the operation was set in motion.